jadotis/AcadianWebDev/README.md

 "npm install <package name> --save"
 ***Ensure that you are in the folder with the package.json" The build script will also check for an installation of node.

+If you are running on a computer without PowerShell you can still install the dependencies by running the npm commands from Bash.
+***Please Do this at your own risk ***
+These commands can be found at the latter part of the included build.ps1 script.

 ```
 ## Usage
 ```